Vivek0311/Time-Visuals-Progress-bar/README.md

 # Time-Visuals-Progress-bar

-clone this repository from here git clone https://github.com/Vivek0311/Time-Visuals-Progress-bar.git
+clone this repository from here: git clone https://github.com/Vivek0311/Time-Visuals-Progress-bar.git

 Some contributions which are required to run this better and host: